 The Trust currently owns and maintains eight historically significant buildings in the greater Reading/Berks County, PA area.

-Buildings in Morlatton Village in Douglassville are open Wednesdays and Saturdays from 9am-12pm April-October and Fridays from 1-4pm.
+Buildings in Morlatton Village in Douglassville are open Wednesdays and Saturdays from 9am-12pm April-October.
 On Wednesdays and Saturdays, volunteer archaeologists are on-site at the Mouns Jones House and can provide tours of this building, as well as others in the Village.
-On Fridays, the White Horse Tavern is open (if doors are locked, please call 610-385-4762) and tours of other buildings can be provided as well.
 We also schedule tours of any of our buildings by appointment and offer special events throughout the year at our various properties.

 Morlatton Village, found just off the banks of the Schuylkill River, consists of five historically and architecturally significant buildings: the Covered Bridge Keeper’s House, the Douglassville Covered Bridge, the George Douglass Mansion, The White Horse Tavern, and the Mouns Jones House.